bennett-lab-depaul/v3_chat_app/README.md

     * Downloads required, non-tracked files from cloud storage
     * Clones the repo & copies the non-tracked files (model files) into their proper locations
     * Builds the Docker containers & starts the app
+9. Go to cognibot.org/ once the deployment finishes

 Useful commands:
 * `sudo docker logs backend` (also used with the other containers)